Table of Contents

 Nephthys as a Nurturer

 Nephthys became the nursing mother of Horus, the heir of Osiris and Isis.
-She helped Isis nurse and raise Horus in a hidden and secluded forest.
+She helped Isis nurse and raise Horus in a hidden and secluded marsh.
 After Horus came of age, and ascended the throne, Nephthys became his chief counselor and the female head of the family.

 Nephthys and Ra